 Work arrangements have shifted to include both traditional and independent work, and so too should talent recruitment and engagement methods.
 In fact, your next top-performing worker may very likely be an independent contractor.

 The new work landscape demands a broader strategic workforce management plan that integrates a dynamic mix of full-time and flexible, project-based workers.
-Below are five tips to help you build and manage a cloud-based talent pool of skilled independent workers.
+Below are six tips to help you build and manage a cloud-based talent pool of skilled independent workers.

 1. Create a Review Process